 Oral clefts are divided into 2 groups:

 Syndromic oral clefts are those present in patients with recognized congenital syndromes or with multiple congenital anomalies.
-These OCs are typically caused by chromosome abnormalities and defined monogenic syndromes.
+These oral clefts are typically caused by chromosome abnormalities and defined monogenic syndromes.

 Nonsyndromic (isolated) oral clefts are those present in patients without associated anomalies or developmental delays.
-A number of different gene mutations can cause the phenotype, including mutations of some of the genes that are involved with syndromic OCs, which suggests there is significant overlap between syndromic and nonsyndromic OCs.
+A number of different gene mutations can cause the phenotype, including mutations of some of the genes that are involved with syndromic oral clefts, which suggests there is significant overlap between syndromic and nonsyndromic clefts.

 The cleft may vary from involvement of only the soft palate to a complete fissure of the soft and hard palates, the alveolar process of the maxilla, and the lip.
 The mildest form is a bifid uvula.
 An isolated cleft lip can occur.